L-EL/TreeJ/README.md

 # TreeJ
-TreeJ is an ImageJ/Fiji plugin to reconstruct iteratively and interactively a cell lineage tree from a static labeled image.
+TreeJ is an ImageJ/Fiji plugin to reconstruct recursively and interactively a cell lineage tree from a static labeled image.

 To use it :